-Clearly the accuracy of all formal and informal forecasting and surveillance systems depends on reliable data.
+The accuracy of all forecasting and surveillance systems depend on data.
 The EWS evaluated in the above-cited study also requires data.
-Timely, reliable, and detailed data in the hands of experts and financial market participants can be used to refine assessments of problems and improve estimates of equilibrium values of magnitudes like exchange rates, limiting the possibility of large speculative gains based on differing expectations.
+Timely and detailed data in the hands of experts and financial market participants can be used to refine assessments of problems and improve estimates of equilibrium values of magnitudes like exchange rates.
 The Working Group on Capital Flows of the Financial Stability Forum (2000) has emphasized the availability of high quality and timely data.

 The International Monetary Fund (IMF) and the World bank have launched an online database offering access to "timely, quarterly external debt statistics for 41 countries".
-However, of the emerging market APEC economies, only Chile, Columbia, Korea, Malaysia, and Thailand participate in the project, as of early November 2005, the latest data available was for the second quarter (i.e. June 30) of 2005.
+12 However, of the emerging market APEC economies, only Chile, Columbia, Korea, Malaysia, and Thailand participate in the project, as of early November 2005, the latest data available was for the second quarter (i.e. June 30) of 2005.

 A review of emerging market published data on short-term capital flows (by looking at statistical releases on website) reveals great differences in the detail and timeliness of coverage of short-term liabilities and assets.
 For example, currency denomination and precise type of liability are often not provided.
-Again, as of November 2005, many series are reported only through the end of 2004.
+Many series are reported only through the end of 2004.

 The point is that data availability severely limits the ability to assess the liquidity positions and currency exposures of most emerging market economies.
-Data timeliness and reliability may not be best guaranteed by relying on individual APEC economic agencies' reporting.
-Improvements in crisis prediction and prevention and avoidance of harmful rumors and herd behavior among market participants require continued efforts to standardize international financial statistics and to improve the timeliness and reliability of data releases.
-The activity of gathering and reporting credible and timely data may best be performed by multinational agencies like the Bank for International Settlements (BIS) or other highly regarded institutions that are relied on to enforce standards without bias in the production and dissemination of data.
+Improvements in crisis prediction and prevention require continued efforts to standardize international financial statistics and to improve the timeliness of data releases.
 ABAC should consider restating its strong support for efforts to improve data collection, dissemination, and the development of early warning systems and sophisticated expert review of developments in international capital markets.

-&lt;sup>2 Financial Stability Forum (2005), p.
+$^{^{12}\,}$ Financial Stability Forum (2005), p.
 4.